MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 Microsoft Entra External ID pricing is based on monthly active users (MAU), which is the count of unique users with authentication activity within a calendar month.
 External ID consists of a core offer and premium add-ons.
 The Microsoft Entra External ID core offering is free for the first 50,000 MAU.
 For the latest information about usage billing and pricing, see [External ID pricing](https://aka.ms/ExternalIDPricing)

 > [!NOTE]
 > Existing subscriptions to Azure Active Directory B2C (Azure AD B2C) B2C or B2B collaboration under an Azure AD External Identities P1/P2 SKU remain valid and no migration is necessary.
 We'll communicate upgrade options once they're available.
-For multitenant organizations, identities whose UserType is external member aren't counted as part of the External ID MAU.
-Only internal and external guests count as External ID MAU.

 ### Does the 50,000 MAU free tier apply to add-ons?